Worker visas in doubt as Trump immigration crackdown widens

 NEW YORK (AP) — Immigrants with specialized skills are being denied work visas or seeing applications get caught up in lengthy bureaucratic tangles under federal changes that some consider a contradiction to President Donald Trump's promise of a continued pathway to the U.S. for the most talented foreigners.

-Getting what's known as an H-1B visa has never been a sure thing — the number issued annually is capped at 85,000 and applicants need to enter a lottery to even be considered.
-But some immigration attorneys, as well as those who hire such workers, say they've seen unprecedented disruptions in the approval process since Trump took office in 2017.
+Though getting what's known as an H-1B visa has never been a sure thing, immigration attorneys and employers who hire such workers say they've seen unprecedented disruptions in the approval process since Trump took office in 2017.

 "You see all these arguments that we want the best and the brightest coming here," said John Goslow, an immigration attorney in Ann Arbor, Michigan.
 "Yet we're seeing a full-frontal assault on just all aspects of immigration."

-Link Wilson, an architect who co-founded a firm in Bloomington, Minnesota, said finding enough qualified workers within the U.S. has been a problem for years.
-That's due to a shortage of architects, but also because his firm needs people with experience developing senior housing.
+Link Wilson, an architect who co-founded a firm in Bloomington, Minnesota, said finding enough qualified workers within the U.S. has been a problem for years, in part due to a shortage of architects.
 He said employers who turn to international applicants do so as a last resort, putting up with legal fees and ever-expanding visa approval times because they have no other choice.

-"We're just at the point where there's no one else to hire," said Wilson, who hired an architect under an H-1B visa last year after enduring a long wait.
-He estimates his firm turned away about $1 million in projects in 2018 because it didn't have enough staff to handle them.
+"We're just at the point where there's no one else to hire," said Wilson, who estimates his firm turned away about $1 million in projects last year because it didn't have enough staff to handle them.

-Three months after taking office, Trump issued his "Buy American and Hire American" executive order , directing Cabinet officials to suggest reforms to ensure that H-1B visas are awarded to the "most-skilled or highest-paid" applicants to help promote the hiring of Americans for jobs that might otherwise go to immigrants.
+Three months after taking office, Trump issued his "Buy American and Hire American" executive order , calling for H-1B changes to promote the hiring of Americans for jobs that might otherwise go to immigrants.

 Subsequent memos have allowed for greater discretion in denying applications without first requesting additional information from an applicant, tossed the deference given to people seeking to renew their H-1Bs, and raised concern that the government would revoke work permits for the spouses of H-1B holders.
 One order restricted companies' ability to use H-1B workers off-site at a customer's place of business, while another temporarily rescinded the option of paying for faster application processing.